AFA Liga Profesional de Fútbol: Round-robin amateur tournaments (1891–1931)

+Professional era tournaments (1931–1966)

 A single double round-robin tournament was played each year, and the team with the most points was crowned as champion, except for 1936, during that year the winners of Copa de Honor and the Campeonato played a match for the championship title.
 The single tournament arrangement lasted until 1966.

 During this period, the traditional "Big Five" clubs, namely, River Plate, Boca Juniors, Independiente, Racing and San Lorenzo dominated Argentine football.
 No other team besides them had won the league championship in these 36 years.
-The most serious title challenge came from Banfield in 1951, when they gained the same points with Racing Club in the league table.
+The most serious title challenge came from Banfield in 1951, when they finished with the same number of points as Racing Club in the league table.
 However, they lost 1–0 in the two-legged first place playoffs and gave the title to Racing.

 The averaging system for relegations was implemented for the first time in the 1957 championship, with Ferro Carril Oeste becoming the first team to be relegated under that system.
 Averaging continued until 1963, when the championship returned to its old format (with the worst placed teams being relegated).
 Nevertheless, there were no relegations until 1967 (with Unión (SF) and Deportivo Español being sent to Primera B after playing a relegation tournament contested by teams of First and Second divisions to define the promotions and relegations).

 Metropolitano and Nacional (1967–1985)

 In 1967, the single tournament format was abandoned and replaced by two championships in each year: the Metropolitano and the Nacional.
-The Metropolitano only allowed clubs competing the old tournament to participate, while the Nacional was open to teams from regional tournaments.
+The Metropolitano only allowed clubs competing in the old tournament to participate, while the Nacional was open to teams from regional tournaments.
 The format of competition was also altered, with the double round-robin tournament replaced by the two-group championship Metropolitano and single round-robin Nacional in that year.

-This change brought about a revolution in Argentine football, as small teams, like Estudiantes de La Plata at first, and Vélez Sarsfield, Chacarita Juniors and others in later years, broke down the hegemony of the five clubs who had won all the championships up to that date.
+This change revolutionized Argentine football, allowing smaller clubs—such as Estudiantes de La Plata, Vélez Sarsfield, and Chacarita Juniors—to challenge the dominance of the five clubs that had previously won all championships.

 Between 1967 and 1969, the Metropolitano and Nacional had gone through several format changes.
 In the first three years, the Metropolitano was a two-group championship, with the best two teams from each group competing the semi-finals of the knock-out stage.

 The six best teams of each group would advance to the Nacional, with four more teams coming from regional tournaments, to compete for the Nacional championship in a single round-robin format.
 The seventh and eighth team of each group, alongside four teams from regional tournaments, played the Promocional tournament, which, in 1969, was replaced by the Petit tournament contested without regional teams.
 The ninth to twelfth teams of each group entered the Reclasificatorio tournament to determine the relegating teams.